IsaacCheng9/quant-trading-strategy-backtester/README.md

-# algorithmic-trading-backtester
+# Quant Trading Strategy Backtester

-A system to backtest trading strategies using historical market data.
+A Python-based quantitative trading strategy backtester with an interactive dashboard.
+Enables users to implement, test, and visualise trading strategies using historical market data, featuring customisable parameters and key performance metrics.